ComplianceAsCode/auditree-framework/doc-source/notifiers.rst

 =========

 The last phase in a typical framework check run is the notification system.
 Multiple notifiers can be targeted as part of this phase by using the ``--notify`` option on the ``compliance --check`` command.
 Valid notifier options are ``stdout``, ``slack``, ``pagerduty``, ``findings``, ``gh_issues`` and, ``locker``.
 The general idea behind the notification system is that each ``test_`` can generate a short notification that has the following components:

+    **NOTE:** When configuring notifiers, you should be aware of the possibilitythat notifications may contain sensitive information that can be sent to less trusted stores like Slack or public git issue trackers.
+So be mindful of check notification content as well as the nature of the forum you intend to send these notifications to.

 * title (mandatory): should be a ``property`` of the ``ComplianceCheck``: